 DSLR cameras have hundreds of compatible wide-angle lenses, both prime and zoom.
 For example, if you’re looking for a Canon wide-angle lens, as well as at least 21 Canon-made lenses, there are 3rd-party lenses from Sigma, Samyang, Tamron and Tokina.
 3rd-party manufacturers are always worthy of consideration; they make great lenses and are often reasonably priced.
 Prime lenses tend to be cheaper than zooms, as are lenses just for APS-C cameras, rather than full-frame.

 For an affordable Canon wide-angle lens, think about the Canon EF 24mm ƒ/2.8, which fits both full-frame and APS-C cameras.

 Tokina makes fish-eye lenses in both Canon and Nikon mounts.

-If you’re still not sure or wondering which lens is best for you, try before you buy.
+If you’re still not sure or wondering which is the best wide-angle lens for you, try before you buy.
 You might have a friend with the piece of gear you are interested in who might lend it to you.
 Or you can always hire gear from a professional company, there are plenty out there.
 Finally, think about buying 2nd-hand lenses, too.
 Just be sure to purchase from a reputable dealer to avoid scams or gear that hasn’t been properly maintained.